How to Build a Hamburger Menu in React

 export default NavLinks;

-3. DesktopNavigation
+3. DesktopNavigation.js

 //DesktopNavigation.js